lolla-sai/Technix23-Website/README.md

 # Technix 2023 Website

+_This Repo and it's corresponding domain (cursor.org.in) is now transferred to CURSOR Council 2023.
+Best wishes to Team CURSOR_

 The official website for Technix 2023 Event, organized by the department of Computer Engineering, Goa College of Engineering, Ponda - Goa